LilFroggy/BingoHelper-Guide-Creation-Process/README.md

 # Guides
-Guides are a collection of step objects.
+Guides are objects with a collection of steps (more objects) and a few properties that .

 ## Example:
 ```js